Rachael is director, writer and producer at Motherlode.

 Other work for the company includes directing Blackout on National Theatre UK's Dorfman Stage as part of Connections 500 and adapting and directing Hard As Nails for Wales Millennium Centre.

 In 2018, Rachael is producing, directing and writing the companies flagship show Exodus.
 Exodus tours Wales nationally in October 2018.
-It then runs at the Finborough Theatre London in November, and overseas in 2019.
+It then runs at the Finborough Theatre London in November.

 Rachael is extremely grateful to have received a Creu Cymru Emergence Award and a Creu Cymru Independence Award for her work.
 Rachael is notably, one of the youngest to be shortlisted for Best Director at Wales Theatre Awards.